Canon 1D Mark III vs 5D Mark IV

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark III vs 5D Mark IV

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark III or the Canon 5D Mark IV – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark III: